Can You Sleep With Mascara On?

 Final Thoughts: Can You Sleep With Mascara On?

 To wrap it all up, let’s be safe rather than sorry: don’t wear mascara to bed.
 Seriously.
-If the 2017 images of mascara flake buildup beneath the eyelid wasn’t enough to dissuade you, hopefully all the other reasons why you shouldn’t wear mascara to bed was plenty.
+If the 2017 images of mascara flake buildup beneath the eyelid weren’t enough to dissuade you, hopefully, all the other reasons why you shouldn’t wear mascara to bed were plenty.

 More often than not, your risks include what you would likely expect.
-Outside of the realm of eye infections and inflammation like conjuctivitis and a stye, you also run the risks of having to manage irritation, breakage, and the development of early aging from inadequate skincare.
+Outside of the realm of eye infections and inflammation like conjunctivitis and a stye, you also run the risks of having to manage irritation, breakage, and the development of early aging from inadequate skin care.

 Risks of sleeping with mascara increase when dealing with expired mascara or when it becomes a regular habit.
 So, always be thorough when removing your mascara before bed.